 The Beatles were only interested in the best and cutting-edge technologies of the time and this included their selection of microphones throughout the 60s and 70s.
+We take a look at some of the microphones they used in the studio and for live recordings including dynamic, ribbon and condenser microphones.

 One of the most iconic microphones The Beatles used was the Neumann KM84.
 This was a favourite of theirs for live performances including the infamous rooftop gig in London.
 This mic was produced from 1966 until 1992 and is definitely a must-have for the vintage microphone enthusiast.
 It was the world’s first ever 48V phantom-powered microphone.
 It was a small-diaphragm FET condenser and it featured a cardioid pickup pattern.
 They’re quite expensive to pick up second hand and would set you back a good grand for one in good condition.
 They have also been known to be used in drum overheads and hi-hat applications.